TL;DR

 When this is the right job for AI

-- You know the role and level — generic “engineer” briefs are useless.
+- You know the role and level.
+Generic “engineer” briefs are useless.

 What to feed the AI

-- Company name + URL
+- Company name plus URL

-- Team / dept if known
+- Team or department, if known

-- Role + level
+- Role plus level (IC3, staff, EM, etc.)

-- Interviewers if known (their LinkedIn or recent talks)
+- Interviewers, if known (their LinkedIn or recent talks)

-- Time budget — 20 minutes vs 2 hours vs night-before scramble
+- Time budget: 20 minutes vs 2 hours vs night-before scramble

 Copy-ready prompt